EzzioGreggio/Ezzi0Toolkit/README.md

 # EzzioToolkit
 A simple toolkit that contain some tool's you can use with your linux terminal.

-Latest Version released: 1.1
+Latest Version released: NONE

+#NOTE!
+THIS TOOL WILL BE RELEASED WITH THE OFFICIAL 1.2 VERSION.

-# More Versions:
+# Version's list:

   #1.1: [1] Main code updated + [2] First tool (MultiThred TCP Port Scanner)